tsegall/fta/README.md

 ## BUGS  ##

 First step is turn on tracing.
-Either using setTrace (see JavaDoc), or via FTA_TRACE.
+Either using setTrace (see JavaDoc), or via environment variable FTA_TRACE.

 General form of options is &lt;attribute1&gt;=&lt;value1&gt;,&lt;attribute2&gt;=&lt;value2&gt; ...